-The connection fees paid by the customer are to cover the costs associated with the installation of a water meter and pit.
-This means that the location of the pit may have already been determined at the time of your application.
-The CCU Distribution Dept will tap the public main and extend a service line to the approximate property line and will set a meter pit and meter.
+Connection fees paid by the customer cover the costs associated with the installation of a water meter and pit.
+This means the location of the pit may have already been determined at the time of your application.
+The CCU Distribution Department will tap the public main and extend a service line to the approximate property line and will set a meter pit and meter.
 It remains your responsibility to install and connect to the pit and to the building system.
 During busy construction seasons it may take up to two weeks or more to install the service.

 Who should I hire to do my part?

-The CCU does not make recommendations for, or against, private contractors or vendors.
-It is a requirement that excavators who obtain sewer tap permits provide us with a proof of insurance so that we may be protected against any liability due to any negligence.
-A list of contractors who provide this proof can be made available upon request.
+CCU does not make recommendations for, or against, private contractors or vendors.
+It is a requirement that excavators who obtain sewer tap permits provide us with a proof of insurance so we may be protected against any liability due to any negligence.